 These gyms usually include pull-up bars, dip bars, balance beams, exercise bikes, chest press, etc. Even though the equipment is pretty basic, you can get a pretty good workout without spending money on a gym pass.

 If you don’t feel like lifting weight, you could go for a jog or run.
 Many cities have free running tracks.
 You could also run on the sidewalk or in a city park.
-Exercise is a good way to stay healthy while traveling.

 Take Some Travel Photos or Videos